LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 # Introduction

-Application protocols using the QUIC transport protocol {{?QUIC=RFC9000}} rely on streams, and optionally the DATAGRAM extension
+Application protocols using the QUIC transport protocol {{?QUIC=RFC9000}} rely on streams, and optionally the unreliable datagram extension
-{{!QUIC-DATAGRAM=I-D.ietf-quic-datagram}}, to carry application data.
-Streams and datagrams can be multiplexed but QUIC provides no interoperable prioritization scheme or signaling mechanism itself.
-The HTTP Extensible Prioritization scheme
-{{!I-D.ietf-httpbis-priority}} describes how to prioritize streams in HTTP/2 and HTTP/3.
-This document adopts the scheme to support HTTP datagrams
+{{!QUIC-DATAGRAM=RFC9221}}, to carry application data.
+Streams and datagrams can be multiplexed in single connections but QUIC does not define an interoperable prioritization scheme or signaling mechanism.
+The HTTP Extensible Prioritization scheme {{!PRIORITY=RFC9218}} describes an application-level scheme for the prioritization of streams in HTTP/2 and HTTP/3.
+This document defines how Extensible Priorities can be applied to the multiplexing of HTTP datagram
-{{!HTTP-DATAGRAM=I-D.ietf-masque-h3-datagram}}.
+{{!HTTP-DATAGRAM=I-D.ietf-masque-h3-datagram}} flows with other flows or streams.

 The Extensible Priorities scheme for HTTP describes how clients can send priority signals related to requests in order to suggest how a server allocates